MelGerceker/sql-valley-prototype/README.md

 - Testing is done via JEST

 ### How to Use
-- Click on the first challenge: SELECT
+- Click on the first challenge: SELECT.
-- Enter your answer via the submit button or Ctrl + Enter
+- Enter your answer via the submit button or Ctrl + Enter.
 - You will get precise feedback on your answer.
 Explaining wheter you have missing, extra or out of order queries.
+- Hint button will show specifically which keywords are missing or extra.
-- You also have the option to show the answer to the question
+- You also have the option to show the answer to the question.

 ### How I Made Learning Engaging